Mabey Logistic Support Bridge: Description

 The Logistic Support Bridge is a non-assault bridge for the movement of supplies and the re-opening of communications.
 It is a low-cost system that can be used widely throughout the support area, as well as for a range of defined applications.
 All types of vehicles including civilian vehicles with low ground clearances are accommodated.

 The Mabey Logistic Support Bridge originated from the Bailey bridge concept.
 Compared with World War II material in use throughout the world, LSB is manufactured with chosen modern steel grades, with a strong steel deck system.
 With strong deep transoms, there are only two per bay instead of the four previously needed on Bailey bridges.

-Beyond the need for the re-opening of communications, Logistic Support Bridge-based equipment (Compact 200) can be used as a rescue bridge for relief in natural disaster situations or as a civilian bridge for semi-permanent bridging to open up communications in some of the most remote regions of the world.
+Beyond the need for the re-opening of communications, Logistic Support Bridge-based equipment (Compact 200) can be used as a rescue bridge for relief in natural disaster situations or as a civilian bridge for semi-permanent bridging to open up communications in remote regions.